ge-high-assurance/RACK/ScrapingToolKit/README.md

     handlers = {"Req", req}

 ```
-The key parts to this are the initialize function that is called to start processing an XML, and the handlers dictionary that is initialized as part of this function, these handlers identify the tag and the handler function that should be called when that tag is encountered.
+The key parts to this are the initialize function that is called to start processing an XML, and the handlers dictionary that is initialized as part of this function.
+These handlers identify the tag and the handler function that should be called when that tag is encountered.

 # Ingesting Resulting Data
-STK ultimately produces two sets of CDR files and a import.ymal files when the `Evidence.createCDR()` function is called.
-The first set of CDR files are named `<Class>1.csv` and are simply a list of all the identifieres for each class.
-The second set of CDR files are named `<Class>2.csv` includes all the detailed properties that where identified in the scraping process.
-The final file generated is an `import.yaml` for RACK CLI, this file will ingest the CDR files in te correct order.
+STK ultimately produces two sets of CDR files and an import.yaml files when the `Evidence.createCDR()` function is called.
+The first set of CDR files are named `<Class>1.csv` and are simply a list of all the identifiers for each class.
+The second set of CDR files are named `<Class>2.csv` which include all the detailed properties that were identified in the scraping process.
+The final file generated is an `import.yaml` for RACK CLI.
+This file will ingest the CDR files in the correct order.

 Resulting data can be ingested into RACK by using the CLI command:
 `rack data import <path to generated data>/RACK-DATA/import.yaml`